iamchrissmith/little-shop/README.md

 - When I visit "admin/items"
 - And I click "Edit"
 - Then my current path should be "/admin/items/:ITEM_ID/edit"
-- And I should be able to update title, description, image, and status
+- And I should be able to update title, description, **image**, and status